As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Coaching vs. not coaching

-I mentioned we at Convercent started this all off with our pipeline health.
-We wanted to figure out how in the world we were going to ensure we had the right pipeline, and we were managing our pipeline effectively.
-We had to start all of that by helping our leaders understand what coaching looked like, and what it didn't look like.
+I mentioned that in a previous role started this all off with our pipeline health.
+We wanted to figure out how in the world we were going to ensure we had the right pipeline, and whether we were managing our pipeline effectively.

 Observing your seller in action vs. taking over the sale